 - Preheat the oven to 200°C fan.

-- In a roasting tin add the cherry tomatoes, bell pepper, courgette and 1 teaspoon of the Italian rub, season with salt and pepper and spray either a little frylight or a few squirts of oil (oil works much better but use frylight if you prefer).
+- In a roasting tin add the cherry tomatoes, bell pepper, courgette and 1 teaspoon of the Italian herbs, season with salt and pepper and spray either a little frylight or a few squirts of oil (oil works much better but use frylight if you prefer).
 Roast for 20 – 25 minutes.

 - Meanwhile make up the stock using the vegetable stock cube and wine stock pot with 1 litre boiling water and bring the stock to a boil with the other teaspoon of Italian rub and then simmer on a low heat to keep hot.

 - In a heavy bottomed pan fry the onion and garlic with a tablespoon of stock on a medium heat until starting to soften, add a little more stock if the onions are starting to catch.

 - Reduce the heat and stir in the rice, tomato puree and a ladle of stock.
 Bring to a simmer and keep stirring until the stock is absorbed, add half the passata and another ladle of stock and keep stirring until absorbed again, add another ladle of stock and stir again, repeat this process until you have used all the passata and stock.

 - At this point taste the rice to check it is cooked, add a little extra water if it needs a little longer.

 - Once the rice is cooked stir through the roasted vegetables and fresh basil, taste again and check if any salt and pepper is needed.

 - Serve alongside a salad and some freshly shaved Parmesan if you wish and a slice of garlic bread.